tkindy/rss-reader/README.md

-# read-it-later
+# rss-reader

-A prototype read-it-later app (like Pocket or Instapaper) also including an RSS reader (like Feedly).
+A prototype RSS reader (like Feedly).